Skip to main content

 What is the ETH Address on my ENS name?

-When you register a name through the ENS App, the ETH Address is set to the wallet you registered with — you don't need to do anything.
-You only change it if you want payments to go to a different wallet.
+When you register through the ENS App, the ETH Address is set to the wallet you registered with — you don't need to do anything for the default case.

 Good to know